Hiya Helper

 Most important finding:

-• Still, after understanding the risk, participants were generally not concerned as they viewed security lapses as “inevitable”
+• Participants were generally not concerned about spam call risk as they viewed security lapses as “inevitable”

 “I don't care.
 I'm not worried about it.
 I know that.
 I just don't.
 It's not something I worry about.
 It really isn't, and maybe I should.
 But I don't.
 I just cannot have that worry, because I know that there are big threats out there.
 But if they're coming...
 I mean, it's gonna happen.”